gaoshengqiao/RedeTIL/README.md

 If plot=True, it will also generate plots of the perturbated cell spatial distribution and interaction maps.

 ### Example
-Here is a complete example to demonstrate the usage of RedeTIL_Features:
+Here is a an example to demonstrate the usage of RedeTIL_Features:
 ```
 if __name__ == '__main__':
     # Load single-cell data